minvws/nl-covid19-coronacheck-website/_questions-scanner/en/8-welke-gegevens-worden-door-coronacheck-scanner-verwerkt-en-opgeslagen.md

 showBreadCrumbs: true
 showContact: true
 ---
 No data is saved.
-The app only checks if the visitor’s QR code is valid.
+The app only checks if the visitor's QR code is valid.